Transportation Planning

 Bachelor of Arts in International Political Economy, The College of Idaho

-Kaite Justice is a transportation planner with an expertise in transit service planning, equity and access in planning, community engagement, and intelligent transportation systems.
+Kaite Justice is a transportation planner with an expertise in transit service planning, access in planning, community engagement, and intelligent transportation systems.
 She oversees the U.S. DOT Volpe Center’s portfolios for National Park Service Alaska Region and FHWA Office of Federal Lands Highway Western Division.
 She also supports transit and alternative transportation planning for National Park Service regional offices and U.S. Forest Service.
 Before joining the U.S. DOT Volpe Center, Justice worked for seven years as a program director and transportation planner for a regional public transportation authority in the Boise, Idaho region.

 Community Planner

-Master of Urban and Environmental Policy and Planning, Tufts University
+Master of Urban Planning, Tufts University

 Michael Littman, P.E.